alchemycodelab/module-one-curriculum-base/README.md

 ---

-# 🍳 Sameple data models for 'from scratch' deliverable

 - For 'from scratch' deliverables, students will create their own supabase instances.

 - Tables will look something like the below examples.

+# 🍳 Sample data models for 'from scratch' deliverables:

 ## Beanie babies List/Detail